How to Import a Car and Avoid Costly Mistakes

 New Zealand has quite an old vehicle fleet compared to many other countries.
 The average age of a car is about 13 years.

 This is set to change.
-As part of efforts to reduce vehicle emissions, the government has introduced tighter car import rules to restrict older used vehicles.
+As part of efforts to reduce vehicle emissions, the government introduced tighter car import rules to restrict older used vehicles.

 Newer vehicles are generally more fuel efficient, more environmentally friendly and safer than earlier models due to improvements in engine and fuel technology, materials and aerodynamics.
 The drawback of newer models is they’re more expensive, which is why many New Zealanders choose to buy older and cheaper used imports.